- What's the Hype About Hybrid?

 - Peer Review Systems: Introduction to the Eli Review System

 Blackboard Tests and Surveys are on-line evaluation tools that can be used to measure student understanding of course material.
-Tests can be graded automatically, with the results appearing in the student's MyGrades area.
-Surveys are not graded, though you can assign credit for taking the Survey and a check-mark appears to indicate it has been taken.
+Tests with multiple choice questions can be graded automatically, with the results appearing in the student's "My Grades" area.
+Surveys are not graded, however you can assign credit for taking the Survey and a check-mark appears to indicate it has been taken.
 Survey answers are always anonymous.

-Tests and Surveys provide another way for students to engage with the course materials and are flexible enough to be used for a variety of purposes.
+Tests provide another way for students to engage with the course materials and are flexible enough to be used for a variety of purposes.
 They can be used as pre- or post-lecture review, for reading response, or for general assessment.
 You may also provide Feedback for students to view during the Test, as well as feedback for right/wrong answers and comments for them to read after you grade the Test.